Emucaris: Differences from Kangacaris

 Kangacaris has only three thorax segments.
 The exoskeletal outline of Kangacaris is an inverted egg-shape.
-The axis of the pygidium of Kangacaris is ⅓ of the width of the body and clearly segmented.
+The axis of the pygidium of Kangacaris is a third of the width of the body and clearly segmented.
 The axis of the pygidium Kangacaris lacks a terminal spine.
 The pygidial border of Kangacaris has 17 equally spaced ridges perpendicular to the edge of the border.

 Distribution

 Fossils of E. fava were collected from the Emu Bay Shale of Kangaroo Island, South Australia.